Working as a Soil Scientist [NOC 2115]

 The occupation Professional Agrologist is regulated in British Columbia.

-Although it is not mandatory to become certified in order to work as a soil scientist in BC, you may choose to apply for professional status as a Professional Agrologist.
+Although it is not mandatory to become certified in order to work as a soil scientist in BC, you may choose to apply for professional status through registration with the British Columbia Institute of Agrologists (BCIA).
+There are two registration streams: Professional Agrologist (PAg) or Technical Agrologist (TAg).

 To become a Professional Agrologist you must have: